 The following are processed or added sugars:

-- White sugar (sucrose).
-This is the stuff that is sold in bags that we put in homemade chocolate chip cookies.
+Sucrose or refined white sugar is the stuff that is sold in bags that we put in homemade chocolate chip cookies.

-- Agave syrup, which comes from the agave cactus is often advertised as healthier or natural alternative to white sugar.
-It has a lower GI or glycemic index, which is a measure of how quickly a food is broken down to glucose in the body.
+This comes from the agave cactus is often advertised as a healthier or natural alternative to white sugar.
+It has a lower GI or glycemic index, which is a measure of how quickly food is broken down to glucose in the body.
 Although it is considered healthier, agave tends to be very high in fructose which means it goes immediately to the liver to be processed, and any fructose that isn’t needed will turn into fat.

-For you health’s sake you should choose foods that contain natural sugars in their native form, such as whole fruits and vegetables.
-But just because fruits and veggies have “good” natural sugar, you should still consume in moderation as to prevent excess weight gain.
+For your health’s sake, you should choose foods that contain natural sugars in their native forms, such as whole fruits and vegetables.
+But just because fruits and veggies have “good” natural sugar, you should still consume in moderation to prevent excess weight gain.